Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- The Nationals have played as the underdog in 10 of their past 10 games and have gone 5-5 in those contests.

+- When it comes to the over/under, the Nationals and their foes are 4-6-0 in their previous 10 contests.

-- The Nationals have covered the runline in the two of their previous 10 games that had a set spread.
+- The Nationals have covered the runline in the two of their previous 10 games that had a set runline.

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 24 games this year and have walked away with the win nine times (37.5%) in those games.
+- The Nationals have been victorious in nine, or 37.5%, of the 24 contests they have been chosen as underdogs in this season.

-- Washington has a record of 8-15, a 34.8% win rate, when it's set as an underdog of +105 or more by sportsbooks this season.
+- Washington has a record of 8-15 in games where bookmakers have it as underdogs of at least +110 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Nationals have a 48.8% chance of pulling out a win.
+- The Nationals have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Washington and its opponents have gone over the total this season in 10 of its 24 opportunities.
+- Washington and its opponents have hit the over in 10 of its 24 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.